kalisio/kdk/docs/api/core/components/graphics.md

 # Graphics

-The `graphics` folder provides various components that allow users to display various graphical components.
+The `graphics` folder contains reusable components for rendering a variety of graphical elements.

 ## `KIcon`